sania587/Weather-Dashboard.github.io/README.md

 ---

 With this setup, you should be able to explore the Weather Dashboard and Table functionalities locally.
-Enjoy using the **Weather Dashboard**! <br>
+Enjoy using the **Weather Dashboard**! <br><br>

+---
+## License and Copyright

+© 2024 Sania Zaheer.
+All rights reserved.<br><br>

+This project and its contents, including code, documentation, and related materials, are licensed under the [MIT License](LICENSE) unless stated otherwise.
+You may use, distribute, and modify this code under the terms of the license.
+Any unauthorized reproduction, distribution, or modification of this material without prior written consent from the author is strictly prohibited.<br><br>

+For inquiries, please contact zaheersania7@gmail.com.